Things to look for when selecting backlink sites for SEO

 How much traffic does the site get?

-Anchors and Outbound links
+Anchors & Outbound links

 Check for any weird or potentially harmful anchors and outbound links.
 Things like adult text in anchors pointing to the site or adult websites, casino, gambling, etc websites that the site might be linking out to should be checked as well.
 These things hurt the quality of the site and getting a link from such site might affect you as well.